Archeologia Eros (2021)

 Order here: McNally Robinson

-If you’d like to buy the book directly from the author, please send an email to adpoe@mymts.net.
+If you’d like to buy the book directly from the author for $20.00 CAD, please send an email to adpoe@mymts.net.

 An Excerpt: